-Enterprise Funds - Enterprise funds are used to account for the operations of the Hartford Parking Authority, Hartford Stadium Authority, as well as the City golf courses, which are financed and operated in a manner similar to private business enterprises where costs are financed or recovered primarily through user charges.
-Internal Service Fund - Internal service funds account for the financing of goods or services provided by one department to other departments or agencies for the City on a cost reimbursement basis.
-The City's reported self insurance funds include Employee Health Benefits, Workers' Compensation, and Liability and Property Damage, as well as account for the centralized operations of Metro Hartford Innovation Services.
+• Enterprise Funds - An Enterprise Fund is used to account for the operations of the Hartford Parking Authority, Hartford Stadium Authority, as well as the City golf courses, which are financed and operated in a manner similar to private business enterprises where costs are financed or recovered primarily through user charges.

+Internal Service Fund - Internal Service Funds account for the financing of goods or services provided by one department to other departments or agencies for the City on a cost reimbursement basis.
+The City's reported Self Insurance Funds include Employee Health Benefits, Worker's Compensation, and Liability and Property Damage, as well as account for the centralized operations of the Metro Hartford Innovation Services.